1noahark/Censored/README.md

 # Future Updates

 1. censoring multiple word will come
-2. you can you a censoring icon instead of only star
+2. you can use a censoring icon instead of only star

 # Bugs